chuyangliu/snake/README.md

 This project focuses on the artificial intelligence of the [Snake][snake-wiki] game.
 The snake's goal is to eat the food continuously and fill the map with its bodies ASAP.

 The [old version][snake-proj-old] of this project is written in C++.
-Now it has been rewritten using Python for a user-friendly GUI and the brevity in the implementations of algorithms.
+Now it has been rewritten using Python for a user-friendly GUI and the simplicity in the implementations of algorithms.

-## Algorithms
+## Experiments

 We use two metrics to evaluate the performance of an AI: